cbrnr/sleepecg/doc/source/classification.md

 Using no sample weights, the `wrn-gru-mesa` model identifies 64% of actual REM stages as NREM as shown in the confusion matrix below (left).
 With sample weights inversely proportional to class frequency in `wrn-gru-mesa-weighted`, the confusion matrix (right) is more symmetrical.
 While the values normalized over true classes (given in parentheses) look promising, the number of actual NREM stages identified as REM is larger than the number of correctly identified REM stages (i.e. the model has low precision for REM).
-A weaker weighting approach is likely required to find the optimal middle way.
+A weaker weighting approach is likely required to find the optimal middle ground.

 ![wrn-gru-mesa confusion matrix](./img/wrn-gru-mesa.svg)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![wrn-gru-mesa-weighted confusion matrix](./img/wrn-gru-mesa-weighted.svg)